Localizing entropy production along non-equilibrium trajectories: Results and Discussion

 Note that there remains considerable interest in the estimation of the entropy production rate from the experimental traces of hair-cell oscillation to understand the active feature of the underlying dynamics~\cite{roldan2021quantifying,tucci2022modelling, diterlizzi2025forcefree}.
 The steady-state mean entropy production rate of the system within this model can be analytically estimated using trajectory energetics~\cite{sekimoto1998langevin,roldan2021quantifying}.
 However, it would be significantly challenging to obtain the fluctuating entropy production along the phase space trajectory due to the inherent nonlinearity and complexity of the model.

 In this context, our technique of learning the optimal force field through a neural network representation should be able to resolve entropy production in both space and time.
 To estimate local entropy production in $(x_1,x_2)$ phase space, Eq.~\eqref{eq:hair_cell} are numerically solved and $2D$ trajectory data is generated.
 As reported earlier in Ref.~\cite{roldan2021quantifying}, the dynamics can be oscillatory or quiescent depending on the value of maximum motor force $F_{max}$ and the feedback strength $S$, and we consider these two cases separately.
 We first look into the oscillatory dynamics with $F_{max} = 57.14\ pN$ and $S = 0.94$ - which correspond to the active state of the system (Figure~\ref{fig:hair_cell}(a)).
+In this case we found that a 5s long trajectory with a time step $\Delta t = 10^{-5}$ was sufficient to ensure convergence of the inference algorithm.
 The corresponding localised entropy production is mostly high and homogeneous over the 2D phase space, as shown in Figure~\ref{fig:hair_cell}(b).
 The computed thermodynamic force field is visualised to be a strongly circulating flow, indicating a strongly irreversible state of the dynamics.
-On the contrary, the dynamics with $F_{max} = 40 \ pN$ and $S = 0.94$ shows non-oscillatory features (Figure~\ref{fig:hair_cell}(d)).
-The quiescent state of the system is characterised by a significantly lower entropy production rate as can be visualised through the inhomogeneity both in the local entropy production (Figure~\ref{fig:hair_cell}(e)) and in corresponding thermodynamic force field (Figure~\ref{fig:hair_cell}(f)).
+On the contrary, the dynamics with $F_{max} = 40 \ pN$ and $S = 1$ shows non-oscillatory features (Figure~\ref{fig:hair_cell}(d)).
+In this case we simulated 100s long trajectories with a time step $\Delta t = 10^{-5}$ to ensure convergence of the inference algorithm, and to avoid overfitting.
+The quiescent state of the system is characterised by a significantly lower entropy production rate as can be visualised both in the local entropy production (Figure~\ref{fig:hair_cell}(e)) and in corresponding thermodynamic force field (Figure~\ref{fig:hair_cell}(f)).
 This shows that in these regimes, a large part of phase space operate close to thermodynamic equilibrium.
 Together, these results show that local entropy production resolves how irreversibility is distributed across phase space rather than being uniformly associated with a dynamical state.
-In particular, sustained circulation in the force field marks active dynamics, while its suppression in the quiescent regime signals extended regions of near reversible motion.